ArtOfIllusion/ArtOfIllusion/Readme.md

 ArtOfIllusion is built using the [mill build tool.](https://com-lihaoyi.github.io/mill/) A wrapper script is included.
 Just run:

-`./millw Suite.launch` to build and launch the application.
+`./millw Suite.run` to build and launch the application.
 (Windows users should use `./millw.bat`)

 More detailed [building documentation](./docs/Building.md) is also available.